GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

 When you submit an update for review, it doesn't yet affect your published item.
 Existing users will see no change and new users can continue to install the previously published, current version.
 Only when the item is later published will these users be affected.

+{% Aside 'gotchas' %}

+When an update requires additional permissions, end users will be prompted to accept them or disable the extension.

+{% endAside %}

 To submit your update for review: